MayerDaniel/edgar/README.md

 - Create Method for implementing new command and regex
   - Create pickled command datastructure for persistent user commands
-- Figure out where group chat handles are stored in the SQLite DB and how to implement sending them with applescript
+- ~~Figure out where group chat handles are stored in the SQLite DB and how to implement sending them with applescript~~ DONE
 - Implement changeable name (but he will always be Edgar in my heart)
 - Catch if multiple people in same chat have edgars, have only one respond to commands.
-- Replicate 'unknown chat' bug that occurs every once in a while...
+- ~~Replicate 'unknown chat' bug that occurs every once in a while...~~ SEEMS TO BE FIXED WITH SWITCH TO PYTHON3